-•Dissocation is a subconscious defense mechanism that helps a person protect his or her emotional self from recognizing the full effects of some horrific or traumatic event by allowing the mind to forget or remove itself from the painful situation or memory.
+• Dissociation is a subconscious defense mechanism that helps a person protect his or her emotional self from recognizing the full effects of some horrific or traumatic event by allowing the mind to forget or remove itself from the painful situation or memory.
 A person may dissociate during an event to prevent full awareness of what is happening, and/or may develop dissociation as an ongoing coping mechanism to manage painful emotions.

 • These patients may experience (and the assessment should focus on): a lack of appetite or overeating, estrangement from family members, intrusive thoughts, flashbacks, or dissociative episodes.
-Dissociative episodes and avoidant behavior may interfere with the patients ability to socialize and play.
+Dissociative episodes and avoidant behavior may interfere with the patient's ability to socialize and play.